GREETINGS FROM ICELAND

 - Watch the sun come up at Seljalandsfoss waterfall

-- Fjaðrárgljúfur canyon – Looks like Scotland!
+- Fjaðrárgljúfur canyon – potentially closed to the public

 - Jökulsárlón glacial lake

-- the Vatna Glacier
+- Vatna Glacier

 - Whale watching at Akureyri